rmald0/SCF-Data/README.md

-ECO 490W Paper Data
+Data for ECO 490W paper.

-Importing and cleaning data from the 2022 Survey of Consumer Finance, Specifically the Summary Extract Public Dataset.
+Importing and cleaning data from the 2022 Survey of Consumer Finance, specifically the Summary Extract Public Dataset.